cloudfoundry/noisy-neighbor-nozzle/README.md

 This is a Loggregator Firehose nozzle.
 It keeps track of the log rates for Cloud Foundry deployed applications.

-This nozzle can be deployed via [BOSH][bosh] using the [Noisy Neighbor Nozzle Release][noisy-neighbor-nozzle-release] or via CF push.
+This nozzle can be deployed via our `deployer` binary that is packaged in our [releases][nn-releases] which will CF push the nozzle and accumulator components, or via [BOSH][bosh] using the [Noisy Neighbor Nozzle Release][noisy-neighbor-nozzle-release].

 ## How it works

-The noisy neighbor nozzle consists of four components: nozzle, accumulator, datadog-reporter and cli-plugin.
+The noisy neighbor nozzle consists of five components: nozzle, accumulator, datadog-reporter, deployer, and cli-plugin.

 The nozzle will read logs (excluding router logs by default) from the Loggregator firehose keeping counts for the number of logs received for each